Prince Augustus Frederick, Duke of Sussex: Later life

-William IV appointed his younger brother Chief Ranger and Keeper of St James's Park and Hyde Park on 29 January 1831, and Queen Victoria appointed her uncle Governor of Windsor Castle in 1842.
+Augustus Frederick was appointed by his elder brother King William IV Chief Ranger and Keeper of St James's Park and Hyde Park on 29 January 1831, and his niece Queen Victoria appointed him Governor of Windsor Castle in 1842.
 The Duke of Sussex was elected president of the Society of Arts in 1816 and held that post for the rest of his life.
 He also held the honorary posts of Colonel of the Honourable Artillery Company from 1817, and of Captain-General (at which point the posts were united) from 1837 onward.
 He was president of the Royal Society between 1830 and 1838, and had a keen interest in biblical studies and Hebrew.
 His personal library contained over 50,000 theological manuscripts, some in Hebrew.
 In 1838, he introduced in a meeting scientist John Herschel, and the Duke gave a speech in which he spoke about the compatibility of science and religion: